-- 1.01 Policy of County: In order to maintain a compliance status with the United State's Environmental Protection Agency's National Ambient Air Quality Standards and to prevent adverse health effects that result from fugitive emissions and smoke from wood burning, it is hereby declared to be the policy of Pennington County, South Dakota to achieve and maintain the PM10 and PM2.5 National Ambient Air Quality Standards by controlling fugitive emissions, open burning and wood burning so as to protect the health and welfare of all the people who inhabit the county; to limit environmental damage to plant and animal life within the county; and to promote commercial and industrial development while limiting environmental degradation; and to educate the residents of the county on air quality issues.
+1.01 Policy of County: In order to maintain a compliance status with the United State's Environmental Protection Agency's National Ambient Air Quality Standards and to prevent adverse health effects that result from fugitive emissions and smoke from wood burning and open burning, it is hereby declared to be the policy of Pennington County, South Dakota to achieve and maintain the PM10 and PM25 National Ambient Air Quality Standards by controlling fugitive emissions, open burning and wood burning so as to protect the health and welfare of all the people who inhabit the county; to limit environmental damage to plant and animal life within the county; and to promote commercial and industrial development while limiting environmental degradation; and to educate the residents of the county on air quality issues.
 This policy is to be achieved and maintained through the development and implementation of programs of education, air pollution prevention, abatement and control.
-It is the purpose of this ordinance to provide for a program of fugitive emissions control by applying reasonable available control technology and solid fuel smoke abatement. - 1.02 Applicability: This ordinance shall apply to: - 1.
-The geographical portion of Pennington County, South Dakota, that encompasses the northwest corner of Section 15, Township 2N, Range 6E to the northeast corner of Section 14, Township 2N, Range 8E, to the southeast corner of Section 35, Township 1N, Range 8E to the southwest corner of Section 34, Township 1N, Range 6E, to the northwest corner of Section 15, Township 2N, Range 6E_subject to the jurisdiction of the Board of Commissioners of Pennington County, South Dakota; - 2.
+It is the purpose of this ordinance to provide for a program of fugitive emissions control by applying reasonable available control technology and solid fuel smoke abatement.

+1.02 Applicability: This ordinance shall apply to:

+- 1. The geographical portion of Pennington County, South Dakota, that encompasses the northwest corner of Section 15, Township 2N, Range 6E to the northeast corner of Section 14, Township 2N, Range 8E, to the southeast corner of Section 35, Township 1N, Range 8E to the southwest corner of Section 34, Township 1N, Range 6E, to the northwest corner of Section 15, Township 2N, Range 6E subject to the jurisdiction of the Board of Commissioners of Pennington County, South Dakota excluding that portion located within the city limits of the City of Rapid City; - 2.
 Smoke from fuel burning sources; - 3.
-Construction permits; - 4.
+Construction permits: - 4.
 Compliance plans (paved and unpaved parking lots, streets sanding and cleaning operations); - 5.
-Fugitive emissions requirements for industrial sources until permit conditions or regulations are established for industrial sources by the South Dakota Department of Environment and Natural Resources.
+Fugitive emissions requirements with the exception_of industrial sources permitted by the South Dakota Department of Environment and Natural Resources.